lexibank/tlopo/out/vol3/chapter14.md

 Reconstructed plant names in chapters 5 to 13 are usually accompanied by an indication of each plant's recent or present-day uses.
 These are often drawn from the works listed in [§5.2](../contributions/3-14#s-5-2) of chapter 1, which have been consulted extensively.
 In these chapters I have made no attempt to reconstruct the uses which POc speakers may have made of particular plants, but it is a reasonable inference that where a particular use is reported in mutually distant locations - and particularly where one or more of these locations is in the Bismarck Archipelago-this is likely to be a use which POc speakers made of the plant under discussion.

 One observation which emerges from this work is that a given plant-or similar species of the same genus-commonly has similar uses at widely separated locations in the Bismarcks, the Solomons, Vanuatu and sometimes Waya Island in western Fiji ([Gardner & Pawley 2006](../sources/GardnerandPawley2006)).
 This is not surprising, insofar as the properties of a plant itself often determine the uses to which it may be put, but there are also a number of cases where the use of a particular plant for a particular purpose is to some extent culturally determined.
-For example, Cordyline fruticosa is (or was) held to have spiritual power in locations across Melanesia from New Britain to Fiji (ch.l3, [§6](../contributions/3-14#s-6)), and its longtime importance to Oceanic speakers is evidenced by the number of cultivars of the species that are found across the region.
+For example, _Cordyline fruticosa_ is (or was) held to have spiritual power in locations across Melanesia from New Britain to Fiji (ch.l3, [§6](../contributions/3-14#s-6)), and its longtime importance to Oceanic speakers is evidenced by the number of cultivars of the species that are found across the region.
 Although the properties of the plant-variegated colourful leaves and a distinctive smell-provided the basis for its uses in association with magic and taboo, they do not account for its cultural importance across much of Oceania, and it is reasonable to infer that it already played a role in the ceremonial and ritual practices of early Oceanic speakers.
-On present-day practice it seems likely that another plant with colourful leaves, Codiaeum variegatum, was used by early Oceanic speakers to mark taboo sites and other boundaries and as a source ofleaves to decorate men's bodies and cover the genitals during dances.
+On present-day practice it seems likely that another plant with colourful leaves, _Codiaeum variegatum_, was used by early Oceanic speakers to mark taboo sites and other boundaries and as a source ofleaves to decorate men's bodies and cover the genitals during dances.

 It seems likely that some of the plant names reconstructed in this volume were not originally plant names but terms for useful material produced from the plant.
 Indeed, it may be that some of the present-day terms which linguists and others have taken to be plant names are still terms for materials, or generics for trees from which a certain material is produced.
-Obvious candidates for POc terms that at least once upon a time denoted materials are &ast;bau 'hardwood taxon' (see [ch.7, §4.10](../contributions/3-7#s-4-10)), &ast;toRas 'a taxon of hardwood trees including Intsia bijuga' (see [ch.7, §4.9](../contributions/3-7#s-4-9)) and &ast;dotoq 'sticky liquids including the sap of (some?) trees; a mangrove tree, probably Excoecaria agallocha' (see [ch.6, §4.3](../contributions/3-6#s-4-3)).
+Obvious candidates for POc terms that at least once upon a time denoted materials are &ast;bau 'hardwood taxon' (see [ch.7, §4.10](../contributions/3-7#s-4-10)), &ast;toRas 'a taxon of hardwood trees including _Intsia bijuga_' (see [ch.7, §4.9](../contributions/3-7#s-4-9)) and &ast;dotoq 'sticky liquids including the sap of (some?) trees; a mangrove tree, probably _Excoecaria agallocha_' (see [ch.6, §4.3](../contributions/3-6#s-4-3)).

 <a id="p-428"></a>